parallaxsecond/rust-cryptoki/README.md

 Guidelines**](https://parallaxsecond.github.io/parsec-book/contributing/index.html) to know more about the contribution process.

+# History

+This repository is based on [this original PR on rust-pkcs11](https://github.com/mheese/rust-pkcs11/pull/43).
+Read the PR discussion for more information.

 # License

 The software is provided under Apache-2.0.
 Contributions to this project are accepted under the same license.